influxdata/docs-v2/content/influxdb/cloud-dedicated/primers/api/v1/_index.md

 username and password to authenticate database reads and writes by passing a [database token](/influxdb/cloud-dedicated/get-started/setup/#create-a-database-token) as the `password` credential.
-When authenticating requests to the v1 API `/write` and `/query` endpoints, InfluxDB Cloud checks that `password` is an authorized Database Token and ignores `username`.
+When authenticating requests to the v1 API `/write` and `/query` endpoints, InfluxDB Cloud checks that `password` is an authorized database token.
+InfluxDB Cloud ignores the `username` parameter in the request.

 Use one of the following authentication schemes with clients that support Basic authentication or query parameters (that don't support the `Authorization: Token` scheme):